For comprehensive information on official registration, please consult the Euraxess web portal for incoming researchers.

 If this is the case, you may receive your first payment as a ‘money order’, which you can redeem at the post office in Kristiansand and in the ‘post office in shop’ inside the Extra shop at Oddensenteret in Grimstad.
 Since the tax deduction card indicating your tax level will not yet be in place, this salary with have an automatic 50% tax deduction.
 The extra tax paid will be paid out to your bank account next year.

 UiA will transfer your salary only to Norwegian bank account.
 In some banks opening an account may take a while for forreigners, sometimes weeks.
-Sparebank1 SRbank promises to open an account immediately.
+Sparebank1 SRbank promises to open an account a few days after registration.
+Please register at SRbank's website.

 When exchanging currency: Remember to bring your passport and address in Norway.
 Be aware that exchange may be carried out at regular post offices, but not at ‘post office in shops’, which means that the postal services are integrated into regular grocery shops.